Marsilea-viz/marsilea/docs/source/tutorial/new_renderplan.rst

-We need to implement the :meth:`render_ax() <marsilea.plotter.base.RenderPlan.render_ax>` method, which takes one argument: the :class:`spec <marsilea.plotter.base.RenderSpecs>`.
+We need to implement the :meth:`render_ax() <marsilea.plotter.base.RenderPlan.render_ax>` method, which takes one argument: the :class:`spec <marsilea.plotter.base.RenderSpec>`.
 The :code:`spec` contains necessary information to draw the plot.
 It handles data and axes for you.

 .. plot::